 - a general feeling of being unwell (malaise)

-Your doctor will check your mouth for sores, which are the main symptoms of the condition.
-Additional tests are not usually needed.
-However, if other symptoms are also present (such as cough, fever, and muscle pain), he or she may want to do additional tests.
+Your doctor will check your mouth for sores, the main symptoms of the condition.
+Additional tests are not usually necessary.
+However, if other symptoms are also present (such as cough, fever, and muscle pain), they may want to do additional tests.

-In some cases, your health care provider may take a culture (swab) from the sore to check for bacteria or viruses.
-If closer examination is needed or if other suspicious mouth sores are also present, your doctor may remove a piece of skin to perform a biopsy.
+In some cases, your doctor may take a culture (swab) from the sore to check for bacteria (strep throat) or viruses.
+Your doctor may remove a piece of skin to perform a biopsy if closer examination is needed or if other suspicious mouth sores are also present.

-GM sores usually disappear within two to three weeks, regardless of whether they are treated.
-For bacterial or viral-caused GM, your doctor may prescribe an antibiotic and may also clean the infected area to promote healing.
+Gingivostomatitis sores usually disappear within two to three weeks without treatment.
+For bacterial or viral-caused gingivostomatitis, your doctor may prescribe an antibiotic and may also clean the infected area to promote healing.

-- Take any medications your doctor has prescribed.
+- Take any medications prescribed by your doctor.

 - Rinse your mouth with a medicated mouthwash containing hydrogen peroxide or xylocaine.
 These are readily available at your local drugstore.
-You can also make your own by mixing one-half teaspoon of salt in one cup of water.
+You can also make your own by mixing 1/2 teaspoon of salt in 1 cup of water.

 - Eat a healthy diet, avoiding very spicy, salty, or sour foods.
 These foods can sting or irritate the sores.
 Soft foods may also be more comfortable to eat.

 Over-the-counter pain relievers may also help.
-Though it may hurt to brush your teeth, you should still brush your teeth and gums if you have GM.
-If you don’t continue to practice good oral care, your symptoms could worsen and you will be more likely to develop GM again in the future.
+Continue to brush your teeth and gums, even if it hurts.
+If you don’t continue to practice good oral care, your symptoms could worsen and you’ll be more likely to develop gingivostomatitis again in the future.
 Gently brushing with a soft toothbrush will make brushing less painful.

 Herpes Simplex Virus Type 1 (HSV-1)

-GM can be triggered by HSV-1.
-This virus is not often serious.
-However, it can cause complications in babies and those with weakened immune systems.
+HSV-1 can lead to gingivostomatitis.
+This virus usually isn’t serious, but it can cause complications in babies and those with weakened immune systems.

-HSV-1 can also be transferred to the genitals through oral sex when mouth sores are present, causing HSV-2.
-HSV-2 is characterized by painful genital sores.
+HSV-1 can also transfer to the genitals through oral sex when mouth sores are present, although most cases of genital herpes are due to HSV-2.
+Painful genital sores are the hallmark of HSV-2.
 It is highly contagious.

 Decreased Appetite and Dehydration

-Children with GM sometimes refuse to eat or drink, which can eventually cause dehydration.
+Children with gingivostomatitis sometimes refuse to eat or drink, which can eventually cause dehydration.
 Symptoms of dehydration include a dry mouth, dry skin, dizziness, tiredness, and constipation.
-Parents may notice their child is sleeping more than usual or is not interested in his or her usual activities.
+Parents may notice that their child is sleeping more than usual or isn’t interested in their usual activities.

-Contact your healthcare provider if your child has GM and is refusing to eat or drink.
+Contact your doctor if your child has gingivostomatitis and refuses to eat or drink.

-Taking care of your teeth and gums may decrease your risk of getting GM.
+Taking care of your teeth and gums may decrease your risk of getting gingivostomatitis.
 Good oral hygiene basics include:

 - brushing your teeth at least twice a day, especially after eating and before going to sleep